GLIDE-LLC/docs/nomenclature.md

 - One will be used by **Glide Team** and the other will be used by **Client and its team**

-- Username for Glide SFTP user will be `glidesftp`
+- Username for Glide's SFTP account will be `glidesftp`

-- Username for Client SFTP user will be `clientsftp`
+- Username for Client's SFTP account will be `clientsftp`

 - When adding sftp user on any environment only write `glidesftp` or `clientsftp` in username input field